 I have had run ins with the police myself, over nonsense.
 Afterwards, I played the scene in my head.
 How dare he speak to me like that.
 I am a physician, an upstanding member of the community.
 I was standing on my front lawn.
 Didn’t he know who he was speaking to?
 The creep wasn’t going to back down.
 He became angry when I tried to reason with him.
 He threatened to arrest me if I didn’t shut up and he would have.
 Without going into the details I was in the right, but that is irrelevant.
 In that kind of situation with the police, the only option is to obey.
 It is obey or else.
 Most people may not like it, but they know how they are expected to act.
 The policeman is in charge.

 Policemen have dangerous jobs.
 They face the worst elements of our society again and again and again.
 Possibly, Officer Wilson, if he kept his cool, could have shot Brown in the legs.
 Policemen who lose their cool should be assigned desk duty.
 The same applies to soldiers who, during a war situation go ape and start shooting wildly, possibly killing innocents.
 Such people might be fine men in ordinary circumstances but if they can’t keep their cool should they have a gun?
 My Uncle Lester ordinarily a sweet man, never left England during World War II.
 While on guard duty there he kept discharging his machine gun every time he heard a suspicious sound.
+(More recently, a white Australian woman, who had called the police, was killed when she approached the police car after he had heard a frightening noise.)
 Terrified people don’t think things over.
 They react from their gut.
 That doesn’t make them criminals.
 Certainly Officer Wilson didn’t start out his evening thinking; “ I think I’m going to go out and kill me an unarmed black teenager.”
 To reiterate, this was the first time he ever used his gun.

 After the Justice Department indicted Ferguson, they were asked by the police chief of Philadelphia to take a look at his department.
 In Philadelphia there are six times the number of shootings by the police as in NYC.
 The Justice Department studied the pattern of OIS (officer involved shootings) when the suspect turned out to be unarmed (a great many of those shot were suspected of having arms).
 Sure enough 80% of those shot owing to “a misinterpreted threat perception” were black and their average age was 20.
 However the threat perception failure rate for white policemen was 6.8% with black suspects.
 For black policemen it was 11.4% and for hispanic policemen it was 16.8%.
 So apparently fear of the black suspects and acting on that fear was least among white policemen.
 One other statistic is worth noting.
 In keeping with the belief that having to patrol dangerous places is the main factor behind OIS, a map of Philadelphia was made which clearly shows that OIS, by far, most commonly occurred where there is the highest amount of crime and homicides, particularly districts 22 and 25.